yrevocnu/tiamat/pattern/pattern.md

-Declaration of Ratification: Because I believe in fear, I choose trust.
-And because I believe in revolution, I choose ratification.
+"Declaration of Ratification: Because I believe in fear, I choose trust.
+And because I believe in revolution, I choose ratification." - J. Goldenfein, FP

-The Pattern
+# The Pattern

 The pattern is a way of experimenting with forms of governing.
 It is proposed in the spirit of experimentation, knowledge discovery, and fun.
 It also provides a symbolic entity for structuring certain types of group decision making.
 At heart, the pattern is a way of deciding what is important, and deciding how to decide what is important.